Gatton murders: Failure of the police investigation

-M'Neill contacted Sergeant Arrell at 9.15am on 27 December.
+M'Neill contacted Sergeant Arrell at 9:15am on 27 December.
 Both men rode to the murder scene, where they remained for thirty minutes before Arrell returned to Gatton to send a telegram to the Brisbane Commissioner of Police.
 Arrell took no notes at the site, did not interview anyone present and made no effort to protect the site from the large number of people who had congregated.
-In Gatton, Arrell requested that the telegram be marked "urgent", only to be told that the police had no authority to send urgent telegrams; this was incorrect, and Arrell was later criticized by the Royal Commission for not knowing he had that authority, and for waiting for the reply instead of returning immediately to the site with arrangements for a reply to be sent to him.
-The telegram was delivered to Brisbane police headquarters at 12.52pm, but because it was a holiday it was not opened until 9am the following day (28 December).
+In Gatton, Arrell requested that the telegram be marked "urgent", only to be told that the police had no authority to send urgent telegrams; this was incorrect, and Arrell was later criticised by the Royal Commission for not knowing he had that authority, and for waiting for the reply instead of returning immediately to the site with arrangements for a reply to be sent to him.
+The telegram was delivered to Brisbane police headquarters at 12:52pm, but because it was a public holiday it was not opened until 9am the following day (December 28th).
 In the interim, Arrell delegated Thomas Wilson, a magistrate, and William Devitt, a bootmaker, to look after the murder scene while he sent the telegrams to Brisbane; neither man discharged the duty entrusted to them by Arrell and allowed the site to be contaminated.

+On 3 January 1899, the Queensland Government offered a reward £1,000 for information that might lead to the apprehension and conviction of the murderer(s).

 Suspects

-Several people, including itinerant workers and family members, came under suspicion, after a five-month investigation no one was charged with the murders.
+Several people, including itinerant workers and family members, came under suspicion, but after a five-month investigation no one was charged with the murders.
 The failure of the QPS to solve the crime led to accusations of cover-ups and rumours of incest within the Murphy family; these claims were also subsequently never resolved.

-Theo Farmer
+Thomas Day

-Theo Farmer, also known as Thomas Day and Thomas Furner, was the prime suspect for the Gatton murders.
-Farmer was employed as a butcher in Gatton and lived in a hut around 900 ft from the murder scene.
+Thomas Day was a secondary suspect in the Gatton murders.
+Day was employed as a butcher in Gatton and lived in a hut around 900 ft from the murder scene.
 He had been seen by a number of people on earlier nights, walking along the road where the Murphy siblings had vanished.
-One witness claimed to have seen Farmer washing blood from a pullover a few days later.
-Moreover, a police constable gave evidence at the Royal Commission that he suspected Farmer to have been involved in the killing of Alfred Stephen Hill by Edward Litton Carus-Wilson in nearby Oxley just a few weeks previous to the Gatton murders, and that the same revolver had been used in both crimes.
+One witness claimed to have seen Day washing blood from a pullover a few days later.
+Moreover, a constable gave evidence at the Royal Commission that he suspected Day to have been involved in the killing of Alfred Stephen Hill by Edward Litton Carus-Wilson in nearby Oxley just a few weeks prior to the Gatton murders, and that the same revolver had been used in both crimes.
 In 1906, a revolver with four spent chambers – the same number as the shots spent in the Oxley and Gatton murders – was found near the butchery where Day had been employed.

-Farmer enlisted in the Australian Army shortly after being questioned in the murder, but he deserted in May 1899.
-The following year Farmer, under his 'Thomas Furner' alias, was admitted to the Sydney Hospital in New South Wales suffering from a self-inflicted gunshot wound to the head.
-Farmer died on 25 October 1900, knowledge of which the police and governments in Queensland and New South Wales withheld from the public until 1918.
+Day enlisted in the Australian Army shortly after being questioned in the murder, but he deserted in May 1899.